haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 ```
 Notes:
 ```
-  # blocks the script until it gets unblocked by a command or some ASM code.
+  # blocks script execution and disables the script running code until it gets reenabled by some ASM code.
 ```
 </details>